cblanquera/mintpress/README.md

 $ npm install
 ```

+**For the `.env` file:**

+The `NETWORK` is relative to the network names found in your `hardhat.config.js`.

+For all the `*_CONTRACT_ADDRESS`, you can leave these blank.
+You can use
+these whenever you decide to deploy a smart contract and get the contract
+address.

+For all the `*_PRIVATE_KEY`, you should use a private key from a test
+wallet. *(Don't use a real one until your ready to make it live)*

+For the `CMC_KEY` you can get that from https://pro.coinmarketcap.com/ .
+This is used for the gas reporting.

  2. Setup Development Test Wallet

 Switch your MetaMask to Ropsten network and get some ETH from the faucet.